igorvikulov/Adblock-Prime/README.md

 Firefox: available on the Firefox Add-ons homepage, or for manual installation.

-Due to Mozilla's review process, the version of uBlock available from the Add-ons homepage is currently often outdated.
+Due to Mozilla's review process, the version of Adblock Prome available from the Add-ons homepage is currently often outdated.
 This isn't in our control.
-Opera: Opera shares Chrome's underlying engine, so you can install uBlock simply by grabbing the latest release for Chrome.
+Opera: Opera shares Chrome's underlying engine, so you can install Adblock Prome simply by grabbing the latest release for Chrome.

 Performance

 Memory

-On average, uBlock really does make your browser run leaner.
+On average, Adblock Prome really does make your browser run leaner.
 [1]

 Chromium [2]